 Marketing solutions: Demonstrated most vividly in its presentation of solid color towels and sheets along walls that married color families rather than presenting standard vertical color presentations.
-The idea was to make a small shift in merchandising that can drive additional skus into the market basket.
+The idea is to make a small shift in merchandising that can drive additional skus into the market basket.
 "This could be demonstrated at any price level and executed at any location," Dale said.
 "This business needs to give the consumer a reason to buy.
 This is a more graphic demonstration of color — which is always the first driver."

 Brands and alliances: The Grand Patrician brand was very much front and center in WestPoint's showroom, a bid to suggest to the trade that alternatives already exist to Royal Velvet and Charisma.
-Ditto the launch of the new Grand Patrician Seduction sheet program, which used a proprietary compact spinning process to create a finer hand.
-The Utica re-launch, which seemed positioned to address higher-end special event programs, included sheet sets in single-pick counts of 400, 500 and 600 threads.
+Ditto the launch of the new Grand Patrician Seduction sheet program, which uses a proprietary compact spinning process to create a finer hand.
+The Utica re-launch, which seems positioned to address higher-end special event programs, includes sheet sets in single-pick counts of 400, 500 and 600 threads.
 "These types of sheets are all over the market — but most of them are two-play and none of them are branded," Dale said.